Wellcome to use Researchfish for reporting research outcomes

 What isn’t going to change

-- Final financial expenditure and grant compliance checks will remain for all grantholders, as part of our grant closure process.
+- Final financial expenditure checks will remain for all grantholders, as part of our grant closure process.

 - Annual progress reporting will continue to run via Wellcome Trust Grant Tracker.